defenseunicorns-partnerships/generate-big-bang-zarf-package/README.md

 generate-big-bang-zarf-package 2.34.0 --values-file-manifests=values-files/kyverno.yaml,values-files/loki.yaml,values-files/neuvector.yaml
 ```

 See the structure this command generated in the [example](example) folder.
-Note that the values-files were created before the generate command was run.
-Depending on the values file the generated zarf.yaml changes, as different values may enable different helm releases in Big Bang, which in turn require different repos and images.

 Run `generate-big-bang-zarf-package -h` to see the full usage options